MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 > [!IMPORTANT]
 > The Windows Managament Instrumetation (WMI) service sometimes fails to start after being reconfigured.
 > When this happens, a domain controller reboot cannot be avoided.

+> [!WARNING]
+> Due to the know bug (see [Firewall log](#firewall-log-file) chapter), the firewall logging is not functional until the DC is restarted twice or alternatively once after the `Update-ADDSFirewallPolicy.bat` script has been executed.

 ### Multi-Domain Forests